randomprogrammer45/just-some-arithmetic/README.md

 # just-some-arithmetic
-addition substruction multiplication and division in javascript i am someone
+addition substraction multiplication and division in javascript